- Home

 Grade 3-5

 View on concept mapWriting a whole number as a product of prime numbers; every composite number has exactly one such representation (up to order).
-Needed for GCF, LCM, fraction operations, and number theory.
+Prime factorization is the key to finding GCF and LCM, simplifying fractions, and forms the basis of modern cryptography and number theory.

 Definition